Montagu Parker, 5th Earl of Morley: Biography

 When the First World War started Montagu Parker rejoined the British army and served in Egypt and France.
 From 1916 to the end of the war he was under the command of General Alexander Godley and served with the II Anzac Corps and then the XXII British Corps.
 He was mentioned in despatches and in 1918 was awarded the Croix de Guerre by the French when the XXII Corps helped stop and then reverse a German advance which was part of the Kaiserschlacht on key areas of the Champagne region.

 He inherited the earldom and other titles in 1951 after the death of his older brother Edmund Robert Parker, 4th Earl of Morley.

 Lord Morley died at the age of 83 in 1962.
 He was unmarried and was succeeded in the earldom and other titles by his younger brother's son John St Aubyn Parker, 6th Earl of Morley.

 Hughes Vincent Map

 The first expedition map documented the location of tunnels and artifacts discovered in and on the bedrock in the areas around Warrens Shaft on the eastern slopes of the mountain above the Spring Citadel over the Gihon Spring.
-In recent years many of the map elements were verified by archaeologists Ronny Reich and Eli Shukron.
+In recent years, archaeologists Ronny Reich and Eli Shukron verified many of the map elements.